 During strawberry season, I prepared a few batches of strawberry jam.
 As with any jam that is prepared with a fairly small amount of sugar, it doesn’t keep as well as the sugar loaded jams.
 So, instead of waiting for it to spoil, I’ve decided to use some of it to prepare the following tasty mini bars.
 Continue reading

-The Jewish New Year is celebrated on Wednesday, and this brings back memories of traditional foods even to an agnostic such as myself.
-One of these culinary traditions is to dip a slice of apple in honey, and eat it as a symbol for a sweet New Year.
+The Jewish New Year is celebrated today, and this brings back memories of traditional foods, even to an agnostic such as me.
+One of the culinary traditions for this event, is to dip a slice of apple in honey, and eat it as a symbol for a sweet New Year.
 Plenty other sweet dishes are added to the table as well, in order to emphasize this hope for a sweet New Year.
 Continue reading

 I came up with my yogurt squares recipe almost four years ago (original post can be found HERE), and since then it became one of my favorite go-to recipes.

 Created as a lighter alternative for cheese cake, it is made with yogurt and cornstarch as the main ingredients, making it also gluten free.
 It is very easy to prepare and makes for a great dessert anytime.
 Continue reading